Everything we know so far about Yarmouth highway shooting and Bowdoin killings

+Information on the victims has not been released by police.
+Here is what we know:

 Yarmouth highway shooting: At about 10:30 a.m.
-Tuesday, three people were shot and injured while driving on the southbound side of I-295 near exit 15 in what police described as “multiple scenes.”
+Tuesday, three people were shot and injured while driving on the southbound side of I-295 near exit 15.
+The shooting took place among what police described as “multiple scenes.”
 All three were hospitalized and one of the victims is in critical condition.

 News footage shows what appear to be bullet holes in the windshield of a car on the off ramp of the highway.